Modern Addition

 NORTHSHORE RENEWAL

 By introducing a charcoal-grey colored stucco to the garage and entry, the eye is encouraged to follow the lowest roofline to a new flat roofed porch above the entry, drawing one’s eye away from the garage and to the front door.
-Wood accents, a wood garage door, and new plantings serve to soften the ensemble, and a new board formed concrete accent wall with address numbers helps to create a sense of protection for the occasional visitor as they transition from outside to inside.
+Warm wood accents, a new wood-paneled garage door, and layered landscaping serve to soften the ensemble.
+A new board formed concrete accent wall with integrated address signage completes the entryway, offering a sense of arrival protection as visitors transition from exterior to interior.

 This project is currently under development.